The 20 Best Partial Familial Epilepsy Doctors in Australia

 Adelaide, SA, AU

-Sarah Heron practices in Adelaide, Australia.
+Sarah Heron practices practicing medicine in Adelaide, Australia.
 Ms. Heron is rated as an Advanced expert by MediFind in the treatment of Partial Familial Epilepsy.
-Her top areas of expertise are Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE), Benign Familial Neonatal Seizures, Familial Paroxysmal Nonkinesigenic Dyskinesia, and Partial Familial Epilepsy.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE), Benign Familial Neonatal Seizures, Familial Paroxysmal Nonkinesigenic Dyskinesia, and Partial Familial Epilepsy.

 Advanced in Partial Familial Epilepsy